 What Happens When a Landlord Is Unresponsive?

 One of the tenant's rights is the right to a habitable place to live.
-A "habitable" home is a home that is free from dangerous conditions, substantial infestation, or other problems that make the living place inhabitable.
+A "habitable" home is a home that is free from:

-One of the landlord's duties is to make the necessary repairs and conduct necessary maintenance to ensure that the property remains habitable and in compliance with housing codes.
+One of the landlord's duties is to make needed repairs.
+They must conduct necessary maintenance to ensure the property remains habitable and complies with housing codes.
 Even if the rental agreement doesn't require certain real estate upkeep, it doesn't matter.

 Examples of issues that can make a home inhabitable (which vary by state and locality) include: